 An autotransformer is an electrical transformer with only one winding.
-The term “auto” refers to a single coil acting alone, not to any kind of automatic mechanism.
+The term “auto” refers to single-coil acting alone and not to any automatic mechanism.
 In an autotransformer, portions of the same winding act as both the primary and secondary sides of the transformer.

 |Advantages||– Better power quality|

 – Less leakage inductance between primary and secondary